abshinn/usgs/README.md

 USGS Earthquake API Python3 Wrapper

-See usgs.APIquery docstring in usgs.py for usage information.
+- See usgs.APIquery docstring in usgs.py for usage information.

+USGS Earthquake Data Exploration
+- See exploration folder for an example of USGS data exploration using R.